wagnerjw/boomi_log_inspector/README.md

-# Define the content for the final README.md based on our journey
-readme_content = """# 🌊 Boomi Flow & Data Inspector
+# 🌊 Boomi Flow & Data Inspector

 A high-performance diagnostic tool for Boomi developers.
 This application transforms flat, monochrome `.log` files into an interactive, color-coded execution trace, making it easy to identify performance bottlenecks and inspect raw data payloads.